 If you plan to buy processed foods, at least use coupons.
-After all, coupons are most easily found for processed items, and if you combine them with sales, you can get some items practically free.
+After all, coupons are most easily found for processed items, and if you combine them with store sales, you can get some items practically free.

 4. Sign up for a store loyalty program and e-coupons

 Even if you don’t relish the idea of clipping paper coupons, sign up for your grocery store’s loyalty and e-coupon programs.

 For example, as a Midwest shopper, Meijer is my go-to grocery store.
 Its mPerks program lets me clip virtual coupons and sign up for personalized rewards.
 Meijer certainly isn’t unique.
 Next time you go shopping, swing by the store’s customer service desk and see if your store offers a loyalty or e-coupon program.

 Stockpiling is one of the secrets coupon users use to stretch their dollars.
 If you buy 50 bottles of ketchup when you can get them for 10 cents each, you’ll never have to buy them at regular price.

 Of course, you don’t want to go off the deep end: Just how much ketchup does anyone really use?
 But when you see a good sale, pick up a couple of extras at the bargain price.

 A good rule of thumb is to buy enough to get you to the next sale.
 Traditionally, sales run on 12-week cycles, so you could buy three months’ worth of an item to avoid having to pay full price next time.